Topics Map > Bursar

 University Bursar - What is the Returned Check Policy?

-The University will charge a $25.00 fee for each check, electronic or paper, returned by the bank for any reason and will refuse to accept any checks made after two returned checks, regardless of any reason by the bank.
+The University will charge a $25.00 fee for each check, electronic or paper, returned by the financial institution for any reason and will refuse to accept any checks made after two returned checks, regardless of any reason by the financial institution.

 - No Account/Unable to Locate.
-Typically this means the account number structure is invalid and the bank cannot find any account with that number in its records.
-Other reasons could be the addition or absence of leading zeros in an account number.
-In this instance, the payer should contact their financial institution for the correct information to use for ACH transactions.
-In many instances, this occurs because the payer entered the number on their debit card, instead of their bank account number.
+Typically this means the account number structure is invalid and the financial institution cannot find any account with that number in its records.
+The payer should contact their financial institution for the correct information to use for ACH transactions.
+This may occur because the payer entered the number on their debit card, instead of their bank account number.

 - NSF/Insufficient Funds.
-At the time the check was presented to the account holder's bank, there were not enough funds in the account to pay the check.
+At the time the check was presented to the account holder's financial institution, there were not enough funds in the account.